A funding and professional development opportunity for incoming Ph.D. students at Michigan State University

 We are seeking unique, highly competent, and creative individuals looking to lead the next generation of sustainability scholarship.
 We seek people who look for opportunities, who conduct their work inclusively towards others, and who regularly cross disciplinary boundaries.
 SMEP Scholars embody the tenacity, humility, and creativity characteristic of the Spartan spirit, and they proactively apply these qualities to the definition and practice of sustainability scholarship.

 A subset of the SMEP Executive Committee will serve as the Selection Committee for this Program.
 They will consider the following criteria in evaluating the student, ranked in order of priority.
-Evidence for these criteria should come from the student’s statement and the faculty member’s letter of nomination.
+Evidence for these criteria should come from the student’s proposal and the faculty member’s letter of nomination.

 If you are otherwise interested in getting involved with SMEP, please contact Paul Thompson at email@example.com